OfferUp Review: Is It Worth It to Sell Your Stuff?

 You can search items by clicking on categories, such as:

-For instance, if you’re selling your used collection of baking supplies, do a quick search to see prices for similar things.
+For instance, if you’re selling your used collection of baking supplies, quickly search to see prices for similar things.
 Then, price your items accordingly.

 Also, check on eBay to understand what a larger market (vs. your local area) would pay for your items.
 Case in point: when I sold my Apple Watch a few years back, I discovered it was priced way higher on eBay than on OfferUp.